hyacinsm/LayerWatch/README.md

 # LayerWatch
-An opensource, afforable way to monitor and stop 3D print failures before they happen
+An open source, afforable way to monitor and stop 3D print failures before they happen